idekerlab/G2PT/README.md

 ## Training

-> Sample data in `samples/` is randomly generated and only demonstrates the CLI; it will not yield meaningful biological results.
+> Sample data in `samples/` is synthetically generated and only demonstrates the CLI; it will not yield meaningful biological results.

 ### Single-GPU example (PLINK input)